jianhao2016/GPRGNN/README.md

 # GPRGNN

 This is the source code for our ICLR2021 paper: [Adaptive Universal Generalized PageRank Graph Neural Network](https://openreview.net/forum?id=n6jl7fLxrP).
+(See also our [ArXiv version](https://arxiv.org/pdf/2006.07988.pdf) for the latest update on typos)

 <p align="center">